aBendana/Lyfter_DUAD/module_2/backend/week_7/READ_ME_APIS.md

-**api_fruits and api_users have the same structure (CRUD, basically only changes the necessary body for Create or Update)** **all end points for these apis only can be used by a user with role administrator, the authentication is do it with @admin_only decorator, this decorator works same as "me" (module decorator_authenticator)**
+**api_fruits and api_users have the same structure (CRUD, basically only changes the necessary body for Create or Update)** **all endpoints for these apis only can be used by a user with role administrator, (EXCEPTIONS SHOW_FRUITS AND GET_FRUIT these are open to visitors) the authentication is do it with @admin_only decorator, this decorator works same as "me" (module decorator_authenticator)**
 c) api_fruits:
     END POINTS:
     1) create fruit